-38. ROSTER
+43. ROSTER

-- (a) Employees required to work ordinary hours outside the span of hours of 6.00am to 7.00pm, Monday to Friday will work in accordance with a roster established in accordance with this clause. - (b) Where a roster is established, the roster will be documented setting out clearly the names of the employees required to work on that roster, the days, dates and hours during which each employee is required to work. - (c) (i) A roster established under this clause will be a rotating roster unless: - (1) the employer and all the employees to be affected agree to a non-rotating roster; - (2) the employer directs an employee(s) to work in accordance with a non-rotating roster. - (ii) In circumstances where a non-rotating roster has been established in accordance with subparagraph (i)(1) above, the non-rotating roster will not be changed to a rotating roster unless the employer and the majority of employees affected agree. - (d) Shift workers are to be paid the following loading on their relevant hourly rate for working afternoon or night shifts as follows: - (i) afternoon shift 15% - (ii) night shift -17.5% - (e) A roster established in accordance with this clause, whether rotating or non-rotating, will: - (i) not require an employee to work more than eight hours each day subject to agreement being reached or in accordance with the Hours Clause in this Agreement; - (ii) provide for not more than six consecutive days working eight hour shifts; - (iii) not be changed until after four weeks' notice or in the case of an individual employee will not be changed except on one weeks' notice of such change or the payment of two weeks' pay in lieu of notice in accordance with the employees previous roster;
+- (a) Employees required to work ordinary hours outside the span of hours of 6.00am to 7.00pm, Monday to Friday will work in accordance with a roster established in accordance with this clause. - (b) Where a roster is established, the roster will be documented setting out clearly the names of the employees required to work on that roster, the days, dates and hours during which each employee is required towork. - (c) A roster established under this clause will be a rotating roster unless: - the employer and all the employees to be affected agree to a nonrotating roster; - (ii) the employer directs an employee(s) to work in accordance with a non-rotating roster. - (iii) In circumstances where a non-rotating roster has been established in accordance with subparagraph (i)(l) above, the non-rotating roster will not be changed to a rotating roster unless the employer and the majority of employees affected agree. - (d) Shift workers are to be paid the following loading on their relevant hourly rate for working afternoon or night shifts as follows: - (i) afternoon shift 15% - (ii) night shift 17.5% - (iii) A shift worker that works a shift that commences at10.00am and before 1.00pm will be paid a 10% loading. - (e) A roster established in accordance with this clause, whether rotating or non-rotating, will: - not require an employee to work more than eight hours each day subject to agreement being reached or in accordance with the Hours Clause in this Agreement; - (ii) provide for not more than six consecutive days working eight hour shifts; - (iii) not be changed until after four weeks' notice or in the case of an individual employee will not be changed except on one weeks' notice of such change or the

-- (iv) provide for a minimum of two consecutive days off each week except where, by mutual agreement between the employer, the employee(s) concerned and the employees union, alternative arrangements are made; - (f) A rostered employee will work their eight hour day continuously the hours will not be broken.

-However, in an emergency situation the continuous hours may be broken by agreement between the employer and the employee and with the approval of the union.
-All work performed in excess of a spread of nine hours will be paid at the rate of double time.

-- (g) Part-time employees and casual employees engaged as a rostered employee, for work outside the roster, documented in accordance with subclause (b) above, will be entitled to the provisions of this clause with the following exceptions: - (i) Where an employee works by written agreement with the employer they will not attract a penalty (other than roster loading, Saturday, Sunday and Holiday with Pay penalty) except that any time worked in excess of eight hours per day (unless there is an agreement to extend daily hours to 10 in which case it is 10), 80 hours in a fortnight or 152 hours over 4 weeks will be paid at double time except as provided in the Hours Clause in this Agreement,
+- payment of two weeks' pay in lieu of notice in accordance with the employees previous roster; - (iv) provide for a minimum of two consecutive days off each week except where, by mutual agreement between the employer, the employee(s) concerned and the employees union, alternative arrangements are made; - (f) A rostered employee will work their eight hour day continuously the hours will not be broken. - (g) However, in an emergency situation the continuous hours may be broken by agreement between the employer and the employee and with the approval of the union.
+All work performed in excess of a spread of nine hours will be paid at the rate of double time. - (h) Part-time employees and casual employees engaged as a rostered employee, for work outside the roster, documented in accordance with subclause (b) above, will be entitled to the provisions of this clause with the following exceptions: - (i) Where an employee works by written agreement with the employer they will not attract a penalty (other than roster loading, Saturday, Sunday and Holiday with Pay penalty) except that any time worked in excess of eight hours per day (unless there is an agreement to extend daily hours to 10 in which case it is 10), 80 hours in a fortnight or 152 hours over 4 weeks will be paid at double time except as provided in the Hours Clause in this Agreement,